 - savings for your dependents.

-As a woman, it can be worth looking into your options, especially when research shows that, for example, 45-year-old women are 94% more likely than men to make a disability insurance claim due to sickness8.
+As a woman, it can be worth looking into your options.
+45-year-old women are 94% more likely than men to make a disability insurance claim due to sickness8.

 Do I really need life insurance?